 The Literary Freedom Project is a 501c3 tax-exempt nonprofit arts organization that seeks to restore the importance of reading books as an essential tool for creating intelligent, productive, and engaged young people.
-Towards this goal, LFP publishes Mosaic Literary Magazine; develops literature-based lesson plans; and hosts the Mosaic Literary Conference, an annual literature-education event.
+Towards this goal, LFP publishes Mosaic Literary Magazine; develops literature-based lesson plans and workshops, hosts the Mosaic Literary Conference, an annual literature-education event, and presents One Book One Bronx.
 We invite educators, community organizers, and parents to take part in our programs.

 Mosaic Literary Conference

 MLC provides a platform for literature-based creative thinking and knowledge sharing.
 Each year we invite educators, community and arts organizations, and artists to participate in various professional-development workshops.